Applying to UT Exchange Programs

 Other courses in the McCombs Business School are closed to students participating in the general exchange program.
 Students who wish to petition to enroll in an undergraduate level Business course outside of the Business Foundations courses must follow the required process upon arrival at UT.
 Approval cannot be given prior to arrival in Austin.
 Please note that a maximum of two courses are allowed per semester, and only on a space available basis.
 Exchange students registering for Business courses must meet prerequisite requirements listed for each course in the course schedule.
 Same or similar courses that have been completed must be listed on the transcript, a computer print-out, or Academic Information Form for McCombs School academic advisors to check during the academic advising period.

-Exchange students in the general, UT-wide exchange may not take MBA courses.
+Exchange students in the general, UT-wide, may not take MBA courses.

 Law School is a graduate program at UT.
 Undergraduate law courses are not offered.
 Courses in the School of Law are open only to students selected to participate in the School of Law exchange programs, established with specific law schools abroad.